tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Record Layer {#security-record-layer}

-The record layer depends on the handshake producing a strong session key which can be used to derive bidirectional traffic keys and nonces.
+The record layer depends on the handshake producing a strong master secret which can be used to derive bidirectional traffic keys and nonces.
 Assuming that is true, and the keys are used for no more data than indicated in {{limits-on-key-usage}} then the record layer should provide the following
 guarantees: